howarewoo/Personal-Crypto/README.md

 Personal Crypto is a free chrome extension for connecting your cryptocurrency exchanges and wallets to your [Personal Capital](https://pcap.rocks/adamwoo) dashboard.
 It will also update manually entered holding prices as long as the ticker is prefixed with "CRYPTO " (eg. "CRYPTO BTC").

+UPDATE: Personal Crypto now supports Personal Capital's Cryptocurrency BETA accounts.
+These accounts update the price natively, and therefore do not need to have the "CRYPTO" prefix.
+If connected to an exchange, the quantity will still be updated based on the ticker.

 This project is still in development, so all feedback is welcome.

 - [Personal Crypto](#personal-crypto)